vrowello/final-cmpinf0010/README.md

 2. Go to Modules
 5. Click `Skills Lab Final Project` and click where is says `Click Here!`
 6. JupyterHub should open up to this week's materials!

+## If Pulse Secure doesn't work for you

+Use Pitt IT's [Virtual Lab](https://www.technology.pitt.edu/services/virtual-lab).
+I recommend using the Web Client as listed on that website.
+You can download and submit files to Canvas directly from the virtual lab instance.
+However, if you need to get files to your local machine, you should use **OneDrive**, since it it already set up on the machine.
+You can then download your files to your local machine from [OneDrive](https://onedrive.live.com/about/en-us/signin/).

 ### If JupyterLab _still_ doesn't work for you